 All registered apprenticeship sponsors in the state of Wisconsin must use the Bureau of Apprenticeship Standards Electronic Registration System (BASERS) to register new apprentice contracts.
-As a condition of each apprenticeship program's continued registration, sponsors must use BASERS to submit and execute contract-related actions whenever possible.
-Contract-related actions are finalized when the Bureau affirms and processes them.
-It is the responsibility of the sponsor to initiate such actions within 40 days, such as for apprentices who have successfully completed their contract, transfers, apprentice assignment changes, new apprentice contracts, and cancellations.17
+Sponsors should use BASERS to submit and execute contract-related actions where applicable.
+These actions are finalized when the Bureau affirms and processes them.
+It is the responsibility of the sponsor to initiate such actions within 40 days, such as for apprentices who have successfully completed their contract, transfers, apprentice assignment changes, new apprentice contracts, and cancellations.

-- 13 § DWD 295.01(7) 16 § DWD 295.04 - 13 § DWD 295.01(7) 16
+§ DWD 295.04 § DWD 295.01(4)

-11 § DWD 295.01(2)(a) 12 § DWD 295.01(2)(b)
+&lt;sup>11 § DWD 295.01(2)(a)

-14 § DWD 295.01(7) 15 § DWD 295.01(7)(a)-(b)
+&lt;sup>16 § DWD 295.01(7)(a)-(b)